jamen/OpenAlbion/docs/fable-formats.md

 | `fileListOffset` | 4      | Offset where the file list begins                              |
 | `padding`        | 2016   | The header is padded with zeros into the size of a block       |

-After the header, all the files' contents are listed in blocks.
-The file list follows these blocks (at `fileListOffset`) and is used to parse them into separate files.
-A file list entry is described below.
+After the header, the file contents are conatined in blocks.
+A file list follows these blocks (at `fileListOffset`) and is used to parse the files out.

+A file list entry looks like:

 | Field        | Length     | Description                                                    |
 |--------------|------------|----------------------------------------------------------------|